pedmiston/pedmiston.github.io/talks/evolang/presentation.md

 ![](./images/timing-2.png)

 <aside class="notes">
-    For the delayed trials labels are still faster than sounds at all levels of sound congruence.
+    For the delayed trials we see that as expected, labels are still faster than sounds at all levels of sound congruence even controlling for category typicality.
 </aside>

 ##